-Leslie Lawson is a professional genealogist in the forensic genealogy field.
-She is also the owner of Lawson Research Services, LLC; and has more than 10 years experience in the forensic genealogy field.
+Leslie Brinkley Lawson is a professional genealogist in the forensic genealogy field.
+She is also the owner of Lawson Research Services, LLC and has more than 14 years of professional experience in the forensic genealogy field.
 Leslie has done forensic genealogy research for attorneys across the United States.
-She has proven parentage for those unable to speak any longer because of disability or injury [injury, dementia, Alzheimer’s, schizophrenia].
+She has proven parentage for those unable to speak any longer because of injury or disability [dementia, Alzheimer’s, schizophrenia].
 Created family trees where the families absolutely detested each other, to those who were so thrilled to be reunited that they had a family reunion to celebrate.

 She is passionate about genealogy, and enjoys lecturing opportunities across the Pacific Northwest.
 Leslie has lectured to many societies, and enjoys creating a learning opportunity for any group.
 She can walk you through the needed steps to start your genealogy, or restart your genealogy.
 Or, she can show you how to find the missing family members for your next family reunion.
 She even does private tutoring in genealogy and different software packages used by genealogists.
 Programs such as RootsMagic, GenSmarts, AniMap.
 She loves sharing her knowledge of genealogy!